bnnyng/garden/content/literature-notes/2020-dasgupta-et-al-a-theory-of-learning-to-infer.md

 ## Introduction

-- Usage of **heuristics** and principled **approximation** of rational judgements are two theories that explain [[Probabilistic reasoning and Bayesian inference|Bayesian suboptimality]], when people exhibit errors in probabilistic judgement.
+- Usage of **heuristics** and principled **approximation** of rational judgements are two theories that explain [[Probabilistic reasoning and Bayesian belief updating|Bayesian suboptimality]], when people exhibit errors in probabilistic judgement.
 	- Heuristic models assume that people are able to get feedback on a strategy’s usefulness and perform a cost-benefit analysis.
 	- Rational process models do not explain systematically domain-specific inferential errors.
-- The authors propose a rational process model that performs *approximate recognition* by mapping different queries to [[Conditional probability and Bayes' theorem|posterior probabilities]].
+- The authors propose a rational process model that performs *approximate recognition* by mapping different queries to [[Conditional probability and Bayes' rule|posterior probabilities]].
 	- This explains the “context-sensitivity of inferential errors” and does not depend on explicit feedback about the *true* posterior.
 	- Because the output is optimized to be as close as possible to the true posterior, the model can represent “learned biases” that systematically ignore certain sources of information.